Forwarding Data to Volcengine TOS¶

 Note

-- If the specified folder does not exist, the system will create it directly, and data will still be stored in that path
+- If the entered folder does not exist, the system will create it directly, and the data will still be stored in that path

-- Please be cautious when changing the storage path, as there is a delay of about 5 minutes for configuration updates, and some data may still be forwarded to the original directory after the change
+- Be cautious when changing the storage path, as there is a delay of about 5 minutes in updating the configuration, and some data may still be forwarded to the original directory after the change